Postdoctoral scholar at UCSD

 Socialists of Caltech

 As a founding member and previous co-chair of the Socialists of Caltech, I have worked with other students to help make our communities better places to live for working people.
-I have run regular reading groups, designed lessons for outreach to local schools, and helped to write legislation which will protect local renters.
+I have run regular reading groups, designed lessons for outreach to local schools, and helped to write and pass legislation which will protect local renters.

 CaltechY RISE tutoring